-- EasyFlux DL CR6OP requires the CR6 to have operating system (OS) version 06.08 or newer, the EC100 to have OS version 07.05 or newer, and the CDM-A116 to have OS 02.10 or newer. - The program applies the most common open-path EC corrections to fluxes.
+- EasyFlux DL CR6OP requires the CR6 to have operating system (OS) version 06.08 or newer, the EC100 to have OS version 07.05 or newer.
+If using a CDM-A116, it must have OS 2.10 or newer; if using a VOLT 116, it must have OS 1.0 or newer. - The program applies the most common open-path EC corrections to fluxes.
 However, the user should determine the appropriateness of the corrections for their site. - Campbell Scientific always recommends saving time-series data in the event reprocessing of raw data is warranted.
 Further, the user should determine the quality and fitness of all data for publication, regardless of whether said data were processed by EasyFlux DL CR6OP or another tool. - As EasyFlux DL CR6OP is not encrypted, users have the ability to view and edit the code.
 However, Campbell Scientific does not guarantee the function of an altered program.